 Naturally speaking, people who carry this level of empathy are pretty rare.
 And, I’ll be the first to admit that I’m not one of them.
 In my early years, I was very competitive, and still carry a natural bent toward checkboxes, action steps, and performance to this day.

 And yet, if PEOPLE MATTER more, there are certainly times when what needs to happen next is to relate and connect with levels of empathy, understanding, and compassion.

-Over the years, one handhold that has helped me along in this journey has been utilizing what I call “imaginative statistics.”
-While it might sound analytical, it’s been a powerful tool in growing my empathy and understanding as a leader and friend.
+Over the years, one handhold that has helped me along in this journey has been utilizing what I call “Empathetic Imagination.”
+It’s been a powerful tool in growing my empathy and understanding as a leader and friend.

 When we hear of a tragic story, it’s common to be moved to care and compassion for the person as we consider the impact of the situation.
 And yet, the truth is that regardless of how many people we spend time with and how much they choose to share with us, we’ll never know all the stories that have and are impacting those around us.

 By recognizing the reality that we’ll only ever know a very small percentage of what’s gone on and is going on in the lives of our team members, using our imagination can help grow our hearts as we lead people from all walks of life.

 “Using our imagination to envision the potential difficulty and trauma our team members have faced or are facing can be a powerful compass in helping us to care for and connect in a far deeper and more meaningful way.”

 Here are two examples on opposite ends of the spectrum: